gkhaburzaniya/waynoc/README.md

 4. `mkdir db_backup` If you want to use the `db_backup.py` script

 # Testing Instructions
-1. Get geckodriver and put it in your path
+1. Get chromedriver and put it in your path
 2. `./manage.py test`